jamesmccarty/research-wiki/wiki/replica-exchange.md

         });
 </script>

+## Replica Exchange Molecular Dynamics (REMD) ##

-Running and and analyzing multi-replica simulations in GROMACS with PLUMED2
+Running and analyzing multi-replica simulations in GROMACS with PLUMED2

 ### About this tutorial